Our products

 When to choose fresh cod

-• Preparations where the fish is the protagonist without a strong sauce: grilled, steamed, simple baked.
+• Preparations where the fish is the star without strong sauce: grilled, steamed, simple baked.

 • When you want a delicate and mild flavor.